3 observations after Sixers lose second straight preseason game to Celtics

 Defensive work to do

 The Sixers’ team defense wasn’t good in the first half.
-The Celtics scored 67 points before intermission and shot 56.1 percent from the floor in the first half.
+The Celtics scored 67 points and shot 56.1 percent from the floor before intermission.
 Although the Sixers had a couple of nice spurts in which they scrambled around the floor, deflected passes and made Boston uncomfortable, they didn’t have consistent success.

+“Listen, the ones I don’t like are where we kind of get beat up all the way to the basket," Nurse said.
+“We’re not getting blown by, but we’re kind of just getting — boom, boom, boom, boom — hit.
+And at some point, the physicality of how can we make a play on that or how can we at least make it a little harder shot at the end of that, we certainly need to address that.”

 Of course, some miscommunications should disappear soon; Maxey and De’Anthony Melton, who made his preseason debut, talked things out at one stoppage.
 (True to form, Melton recorded two blocks and a steal in 21 minutes.)

 The Sixers should also eventually strike a better overall balance between aggressive and overzealous defense.
 Nurse mentioned pregame that he thought the Sixers committed too many fouls in their first game, and Maxey struggled on that front Wednesday.
 Late in the second quarter, the 22-year-old subbed out with four fouls.
-Melton had four in the game, too.
+Melton was whistled for four in the game, too.

-Jaden Springer wasn't a major standout for the Sixers this time, but he again flashed his offensive progress over the past year in a 10-point night.
-Springer is now 4 for 5 from three-point range this preseason.
+Jaden Springer wasn't quite as major a standout for the Sixers this time around, but he again flashed his offensive progress over the past year in a 10-point night.
+Springer is now 4 for 5 from three-point range this preseason, and Nurse remained pleased with his defensive approach.

+“If he’s going to continue to guard the ball that hard, especially when we’re having those moments where we’re not guarding the ball very (well) ... he keeps it out there," Nurse said.
+“If they’re trying to out-physical him, they don’t do it very often to him, which is good.

+“And then maybe one tough drive that he’s going to do here and there.
+And then if he could continue to shoot with the confidence that he’s shooting … because he’s probably going to end up with some shots.
+He got a couple of good ones in rhythm and he stepped right into all of them."